gadigesh/netflix-cgpt/README.md

 - Created redux store with userslice
 - Implemented signout feature
 - Update profile
+- Bugfix --> Signup user display name and pfile piture update
+- Bugfix --> If the user is login, redirect /Browse page and vise versa
+- Bugfix --> unsubscribed the onauthStageChanged call back
+- Add hard coded values to constant files
+- Register TMDB API and create an APP and get access token
+- Get data from TMDB now playing movie list
+- custom hook for now plaing movies
+- created movie slice
+- udate store with movie data
+- palnning for main and secondary container
+- fetch data for trailer
+- update the store with trailer video
+- Embeded the youtube video and make it auto play
+- Tailwind class to make main container awesome

 # Features
 - Loin / Sign up